BibinBJacob/asic-design-class/assignment5/Readme.md

 7. All the instructions are hardcoaded

-8. #### Following are the differences between standard RISCV ISA and the Instruction Set given in the reference repository:
+8. Following are the differences between standard RISCV ISA and Hardcoded ISA:

 |  **Operation**  |  **Standard RISCV ISA**  |  **Hardcoded ISA**  |
 |  :----:  |  :----:  |  :----:  |